N03632870/ELSpring2018/README.md

 # ELSpring2018
-This is a template for Spring 2018 Embedded Linux class
+This is my (N036322870) class repository.
+All work here is mine, except otherwise noted.